phoboxhq/home2/_posts/2019-06-14-Package-it-up.md

   - announcement
 ---

-Currently I experimenting with different package implementations to create an installer for phobox for windows, linux and mac.
+I am currently experimenting with various package implementations to create an installer for Phobox for Windows, Linux and Mac.

-As fulltime webdeveloper is completly new to distribute a java desktop application.
+As a full-time web developer, it's completely new for me to distribute a Java desktop application :-)